Bordeaux, the ballet sessions (Part II)

 A beautiful Piano was waiting for us there... how can I not use it!
 The lighting here is basic with a placement at a 90 degrees angle camera left.

-I love this kind of pictures!
+I love this kind of picture!
 The environment plays an important role here.
 I needed a lot of power to light Claire and to not have the flash in the way.
-The 800w were necessary here to overpower the ambient light.
+The 800w was necessary here to overpower the ambient light.